Scale invariance vs conformal invariance: Statement of the problem

 \subsubsection{Consequence of conformal invariance}

-\begin{itemize} \item The conformal Ward-Takahashi identity constrains the forms of correlation functions.
+If we further assume conformal invariance, we naturally impose more constraints on various observables.
+We list some of them appearing in correlation functions. \begin{itemize} \item The conformal Ward-Takahashi identity constrains the forms of correlation functions.
 For a review, we refer to \cite{Ginsparg:1988ui}\cite{DiFrancesco:1997nk} for $d=2$.
-In higher dimensions, the discussion in \cite{Osborn:1993cr} would be the most comprehensive one except that they assume invariance under inversion and CP transformation.
+In higher dimensions, the discussion in \cite{Osborn:1993cr} would be the most comprehensive one except that they assume invariance under inversion and CP transformation (see also \cite{Bzowski:2013sza} for the momentum space approach).
 Two-point functions of primary operators are diagonal with respect to their conformal dimensions.
 For instance, scalar two-point functions are given by

 Three-point functions of scalar primary operators are uniquely fixed \cite{Polyakov:1970xd}\cite{Migdal:1971xh}\cite{Migdal:1972tk}